 What’s included in a structural edit?*

 If this is your first book, or you haven’t gotten a lot of feedback yet, then it’s best to start with a structural edit.
-You’ll probably be surprised by some of the suggestions, as well as surprised at how much more smoothly your book flows once an editor has reviewed it as a whole.
+You’ll be surprised by some of the suggestions and equally surprised at how much more smoothly your book flows once an editor has reviewed it.

 Editing type 3: Copyediting